 That creativity leads to innovations and learning that you would not have found otherwise.
 It’s an opportunity to rely on what you know and perform targeted learning to fill the gap to achieve your results.
 Over time, this helped me learn how to express my thoughts coherently.

 Many of my missionary friends read what I was writing.
 There was a running joke that if someone were to read my scripture notebooks, knowing nothing about me, they’d think I was crazy.
 They said my writing was like I was talking to myself.
 I wasn’t writing to a specific person.
 Just trying to point out my train of thought to show people how I came to the conclusions I did.
 I also included stories from my mission to illustrate points and provide a source to ideas I had.

 Walking the reader along my train of thought helped them relate to me.
+Occasionally having a breath of fresh personable content can make you feel human again.
 Some of the conclusions I made in my notebooks have been wrong.
 Of those, a few I didn’t find out until months and months later.
 But I made sure to notify the reader of those wrong ideas as I realized them.
-I believe people get enough formality in the things they read.
-Occasionally having a breath of fresh personable content can make you feel human again.

 How These Things Affected Me After Coming Home

 I returned home from my mission in July of 2015.
 By the end of those two years, I had over 22 notebooks filled out, amounting to over 3000 pages written on various topics.
 I’ve kept up writing about the scriptures since coming back.
 I’m now in the process of putting my writings on a blog called Towards a Greater Light.
 Feel free to check it out.

 Remember how I told you I wrote about the day when I would have access to more resources and could learn a lot more?
 That day hasn’t come.
 Occasionally I’ll look up a word online in the 1828 dictionary but I’ve found using a few resources lets me think things through and come up with ideas.
 I’ve learned more having fewer resources with writing than lots.